-Phoebe Philo’s work at Céline has redefined what women aspire to wear.
-Her minimalist aesthetic, clean lines and tonal colour palette has come to be regarded as the epitome of chic.
-Consistently name checked by fashion insiders as the label they want to wear, Philo has successfully resuscitated a tired Parisian house and recast it as an imperative part of each season’s fashion dialogue.
+Before starting her own brand, Philo spent 10 years as creative director at LVMH-owned Celine, exiting in 2017.
+Her work at the house redefined what women aspired to wear, with her minimalist aesthetic, clean lines and tonal colour palette gaining traction with critics and consumers alike.
+Consistently name checked by fashion insiders as the label they want to wear, Philo successfully resuscitated a tired Parisian house and recast it as an imperative part of each season’s fashion dialogue.

-The elegant and publicity wary designer studied at Central St Martins, before joining her friend Stella McCartney at Chloé as her first assistant in 1997.
-The designer arrived in Paris to take up her role with gold plated teeth.
-Following McCartney’s exit from Chloé, Philo took over the reins of the house as creative director.
+The designer studied at Central Saint Martins before joining her friend Stella McCartney at Chloé as her first assistant in 1997.
+Following McCartney’s exit from Chloé in 2001, Philo took over the reins of the house as creative director.

 Under Philo’s leadership, Chloé became one of Paris Fashion Week’s most coveted invites and the brand was a commercial success thanks to Philo’s effortless, feminine creations and profitable “It” bag designs, such as the Paddington, which launched in 2005.
 Philo resigned from her role at Chloé in 2006, taking a step back from the fast-paced fashion industry; without elaborating as to her reasons, she did cite a desire to spend more time with her family.